Ch 4: Open Innovation: How Microtasking, Crowdfunding, and Cash-Prizes Can Take Us from the Flintstones to the Jetson’s

 Crowdsourcing As a Shortcut to the Technological Singularity (Free E-book)

 How Open Innovation Got You Off The Cold Wet Ground

-You go to the homeless-shelter after your day of panhandling.
-You just want a hot-shower and a safe place to sleep for the night.
+You go to the homeless-shelter after a day of panhandling on the side of an on-ramp.
+You just want a hot-shower and a safe place to sleep for the night….

-Unfortunately, when you show-up, the homeless-shelter is full.
+Unfortunately, when you get there, the homeless-shelter is full.
 You aren’t the only one who lost his job to a bot, apparently.
-So, you go to a coffee-shop to stay warm, (until it closes, anyway), and you use the WiFi to surf the Internet on your old smartphone (that you still use even though you can’t pay for service anymore, yay…).
+So, you go to a coffee-shop to stay warm, (until it closes, anyway), and you use the WiFi to surf the Internet on your smartphone (that you still use even though you can’t pay for service anymore, yay…sigh…).

 Then the presenter of the event steps up to the mic, and he explains…